-\\\Patatoukas and Thomas, "More evidence of bias in differential timeliness estimates of conditional conservatism, The Accounting Review, forthcoming.
+Patatoukas and Thomas, "More evidence of bias in differential timeliness estimates of conditional conservatism, The Accounting Review, September 2011: 1675-1793.

 Ryan, 2006.
 Identifying Conditional Conservatism.
 European Accounting Review 15, 4 (2006): 511-525.
-(This paper summarize the massive literature applying Basu's return asymmetry measure as of 2006.
+(This paper summarizes the massive literature applying Basu's return asymmetry measure as of 2006.
 This literature is still growing.)

-Ball, Kothari, and Nikolaev, "Econometrics of the Basu Asymmetric Timeliness Coefficient and Accounting Conservatism," Working paper, 2010, on SSRN.
+Ball, Kothari, and Nikolaev, "Econometrics of the Basu Asymmetric Timeliness Coefficient and Accounting Conservatism," Working paper, February 2013.